jaywhj/mkdocs-materialx/docs/reference/tooltips.md

 <!-- md:version 9.5.0 -->
 <!-- md:flag experimental -->

-When improved tooltips are enabled, Material for MkDocs replaces the browser's rendering logic for `title` attribute with beautiful little tooltips.
+When improved tooltips are enabled, MaterialX for MkDocs replaces the browser's rendering logic for `title` attribute with beautiful little tooltips.
 Add the following lines to `mkdocs.yml`: